 Don’t use too much heat – this will make your coffee bitter.
 The key here is to get water bubbling up through the coffee steadily, and without boiling!
 If you allow the water to boil, you will get a very bitter cup of coffee.
 Keep the heat low and keep a close eye on the kettle.
 If you see water rushing through into the top, cut the heat back.

 Once you see water bubbling at the desired rate, step back and let your coffee brew for 5-10 minutes.
 It’s totally up to you how long you brew.
 Longer times will make for a stronger coffee, however, it can also make the coffee bitter.
 Probably somewhere between 6-8 mins will be right for most people.
 How do you know when percolator coffee is done?
 When it tastes right to you.
-See our Moka Pot Brew Guide for more coffee percolator tips.
+See our Moka Pot Brew Guide for more tips on coffee percolators.

 And that’s it – remove your coffee from the heat and serve.
 Make sure to remove the basket and interior chamber once your coffee is finished.
 This will prevent grounds from falling into your coffee, and it will be easier to use the percolator kettle as a coffee pot.

-Once you’ve made your first cup, you may want to experiment by changing the heat, the coarseness of grind, and the brew time, as all of these factors will change the taste of the final cup and make coffee with different characteristics.
+Once you’ve made your first cup, you may want to experiment by changing the heat, the coarseness of grind, and the brew time, as all of these factors will change the taste of the final cup and make coffee with different characteristics from coffee percolators.

 What Coffee Is Best For Percolator?

 There are several schools of thought around what is the best coffee for percolator brews.
-The stovetop percolator works particularly well with less bitter coffee beans, for example Colombian and Ethiopian.
+The stovetop percolator coffee makers work particularly well with less bitter coffee beans, for example Colombian and Ethiopian.
 But of course it is up to you.
-You can use regular coffee in a percolator, but if it’s not ground medium-coarse you will have grounds in your coffee.
+You can use regular coffee in percolator coffee makers, but if it’s not ground medium-coarse you will have grounds in your coffee.

 So there it is, a total guide to percolating.
 We hope you enjoy your stove top percolator coffee and have fun experimenting with these techniques.
-Shop on Alternative Brewing for coffee percolators here.
+Shop on Alternative Brewing for coffee percolators here and add this traditional stovetop coffee maker to your shopping cart today!